-With more than 17 years experience in interior painting, in the last several years, we’ve been doing more and more cabinet painting projects throughout the Denver metro area.
+Our experience in interior painting has allowed us to take on more and more cabinet painting projects throughout the Denver metro area.
 Our clients are consistently excited about the benefits of painting their cabinets rather than staining, replacing, or refacing them.

 As a result, we’ve streamlined and perfected the process, to ensure top quality cabinet painting, with as little disruption to your life as possible.
 You’ll find that this is a major advantage vs. DIY plans.

 Here are the main steps involved in painting kitchen cabinets as well as other types of cabinets:

 Disassembly: We take the cabinet doors, drawers, and hardware apart.
 As we disassemble the cabinets, we mark all the parts and follow a system to ensure that nothing gets out of order or lost.

 Cleaning And Sanding: We clean the surfaces of the doors, drawers, and cabinets, then sand them, then clean them again.
 This attention to detail in the prepping process is what helps produce the high-quality work that will make your cabinets look brand new.